-The most striking reality is that most of the intervention made by many actors to address the crisis in Darfur do not use the resources at hand and employ them in the interest of lasting solutions.
-Chief among these resources is human resources.
-Women represent a core value of those resources and the skills that they have include indigenous knowledge, experience, leadership in different fields and traditional conflict resolution mechanisms, acting as wise elders in their community.
+The most striking reality is that most of the intervention made by various actors to address the crisis in Darfur does not use the resources at hand and employ them in the interest of lasting solutions.
+Chief among these resources is human capital.
+Women represent a core component of such resources, with skills such as indigenous knowledge, experience, leadership in different fields and traditional conflict resolution mechanisms, which allows them to act as wise elders in their community.

 As a female survivor of the 21st century genocide in Darfur, I have suffered a lot.
 In spite of this, I have been able to not only turn my bitterness into productive efforts but have sought possibilities to give others the confidence to help them discover themselves, move beyond the suffering they have been through and seek practical solutions.
 Even if it is simple, nothing is more powerful than letting people know their own strength and showing them how to utilize it effectively.
 Sometimes I am stricken by the inaction of those who have the capacity to act but do nothing.
 We all need to move beyond rhetoric.